nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
 Support for both Thread and Wi-Fi depends on the hardware platform.
-The door lock sample can be configured to use only one transport protocol, for example Thread or Wi-Fi, or can use the :ref:`switchable Matter over Wi-Fi and Matter over Thread <matter_lock_sample_wifi_thread_switching>` architecture, where the application is able to load and run on boot an image with either the Thread or the Wi-Fi support.
+The door lock sample can be built with support for one transport protocol, either Thread or Wi-Fi, or with support for :ref:`switching between Matter over Wi-Fi and Matter over Thread <matter_lock_sample_wifi_thread_switching>`, where the application activates either Thread or Wi-Fi on boot, depending on the runtime configuration.

 Depending on the network you choose: